shogun-toolbox/docs/INTERFACES.md

 examples on our website.

 ### Native C++
-Compilation needs the Shogun headers path, i.e. the path where for example `shogun/base/init.h` is located.
-This is either in `path/to/src/shogun/` or in `path/to/shogun-install/include/shogun/` .
-Linking  with the `-lshogun` flag requires the `LD_LIBRARY_PATH` set up as described above.
+Make sure you read up on how to compile C/C++ code.
+Compilation requires the Shogun headers path, i.e. the path where for example `shogun/base/init.h` is located.
+This is either in `path/to/src/shogun/` or in `path/to/shogun-install/include/shogun/` and is specified  via the `-I` flag.
+Linking requires the `-lshogun` flag, which either needs the `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` set up as described above, or preferably passed via the `-L` flag
-Compiling and linking code works with gcc as
+Compiling and linking code with `gcc` works as

-    $ gcc path/to/native_example.cpp -o native_example -I/path/to/headers -lshogun
+    $ gcc path/to/native_example.cpp -o native_example -I/path/to/headers -lshogun -L/path/to/libshogun.*

 Running it: